kimmikirino/trainees-frontend-test/README.md

 ## Instructions to run the project

-- First you have to install Node JS (https://nodejs.org/en/download/) to be able to simulate the site running
+- First you have to install Node JS (https://nodejs.org/en/download/) to be able to simulate the website running

 - When installed, go to CMD or Terminal and type "npm install" or "yarn install"